tayuny/Machine-Learning-for-Public-Policy/Machine Learning for Public Policy HW3_fixed(HW5)/README.md

 ### The folder contains files with .py, .ipynb, pdf and pickle data

 #### pdf file
-* Machine Learning for Public Policy HW5 report.pdf: The final report for this analysis
+* Machine Learning for Public Policy HW5 report.pdf: The final report for this analysis (using result from HW3_fixed-sub_small.ipynb with HW3_fixed-sub_small_others.ipynb as supplement

 #### py files
 * data_util.py: functions for data type transformation and summary statistics